berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

-The IP address should be on the same network as the Kali box - by default this will be `192.168.56.xx` If you see that, you are all ready to go!
+The IP address should be on the same network as the Kali box - by default this will be `192.168.56.xx`

+If you see that, you are all ready to go!

-If you don't, check your installation steps again.
+If you don't see something like the image above, check your installation steps again.

 <br>
 <br>